No Rub, no Cone: The Keratoconus Conjecture.

 That every patient presenting with keratoconus has rubbed one (unilateral presentation) or both eyes seems a challenging assertion which is equally difficult to approve or '.
 However, the accumulated body of evidence and the conpelling clinical investigations speak vehemently to consider Eye rubbing as a necessary ingredient in the "keratoconus recipe".

 In Our experience, Patients who cease to rub their eyes do not show any progression.
 The cessation of eye rubbing brings about the stabilization of the cornea: beyond the offered clinical benefit, it is another Strong argument in favor of the "no rub, no cone" conjecture.
-As I am not involved in pediatric keratoconus, my keratoconic patients are all of adult age (16 yo and higher).
-A recent meta-analysis as shown that Pediatric Keratoconus is more aggressive than adult keratoconus, with high documented rates of progression in pediatric populations (57).
+As I am not involved in pediatric Keratoconus, my keratoconic patients are all of the adult age (16 yo and higher).
+A recent meta-analysis has shown that Pediatric Keratoconus is more aggressive than adult keratoconus, with high documented rates of progression in pediatric populations (57).
 In addition, the literature overwhelmingly shows higher rates of failure and progression of corneal collagen cross-linking, intracorneal ring segments and penetrating keratoplasties as compared to adults.
 While this could be explained by structural differences in the cornea between the two populations, The reduced compliance and the persistence of irrepressible eye rubbing in children could also account for the aggressiveness of pediatric keratoconus.
 However, considering that eye rubbing is the indispensable trigger precipitating the casecade of events leading to permanent corneal warping pavements the pathway towards keratoconus prevention in children and young adults.

 This primarily mechanical theory can unify most of what is observed and be coherent with the results of recent clinical and experimental investigations, the "no rub, no cone" conjecture should be looked as an important milestone in our understanding of the Keratoconus Physiopathology.